 How to Make Matching File Storage Boxes

-Make a Set of Matching File Storage Boxes - It's Easy!
+It's Easy to Make a Set of Matching File Storage Boxes!

 Declutter your home and sort out your papers and magazines by creating more storage space using file storage boxes.
 Sometimes, I used to look at my mish-mash collection of old files and piles of papers, gathered over many years and thought it looked like a hideous mess.